-While the Amex Gold Card could be a winner for almost anyone, specific types of consumers would benefit the most.
+While the Amex Gold Card could be a winner for almost anyone, there are specific consumers it would benefit more.
 There are also certain cardholders who might be better off with a different credit card altogether.

-Here are some signs you should sign up for the Amex Gold Card, as well as signs you should look elsewhere:
+Here are some points you should consider before signing up for the Amex Gold Card, as well as signs that you should look elsewhere:

 Who should get the Amex Gold Card?